 Consider your first assessment to be a diagnostic of where you are with your current mathematical knowledge.
 It is common not to score high enough initially.

-Refreshing your skills through a Prep and Learning Module for a minimum of three (3) hours can build your skills and confidence enough to see a big jump in your score.
+Refresh your skills through a Prep and Learning Module for a minimum of three hours to build your skills and confidence—you could see a big jump in your score.